Answered By: Reference Staff

 Do I know all the information about the article (title, journal title, volume issue, etc.)?; or do I just have a subject/topic I want to explore?

-• Type the title of the journal in the "title starts with" search box.
+• Type the title of the journal or article in the search box.
+You can change the limiter to qualifiers such as "Begins With," but the default is "Contains."

-• The results provide databases that include the full-text of the journal in electronic format.
+• The results provide databases that include the full-text of the article in electronic format.

 • Select the database(s) that include the year you are looking for.